curvance/curvance-contracts/contracts/market/isolated/README.md

 ### Traditional Liquidations

 Traditional liquidations are intended to be used as a fallback when auction-based liquidations are either too slow (high volatility), or Atlas somehow cannot complete an auction.
-As highlighted above, traditional liquidations have an extra hurdle for approved execution when compared to auction-based liquidation, the `AUCTION_BUFFER` (current 10 basis points) which is applied to the accounts collateral value when viewed against soft liquidation thresholds.
+As highlighted above, traditional liquidations have an extra hurdle for approved execution when compared to auction-based liquidation, the `AUCTION_BUFFER` (10 bps for correlated markets, 50 bps for uncorrelated markets) which is applied to the accounts collateral value when viewed against soft liquidation thresholds.
 Traditional liquidations leak MEV like every overcollateralized protocol does today.
 When compared to traditional models, these traditional liquidations are still vastly superior in the ability to keep marginal execution costs low due to its bundling structure.